TheThingsNetwork/docs/_content/gateways/packet-forwarder/legacy.md

 ### Router configuration

 After that, edit the `global_conf.json` file to point to the router.
-If you're using the public community network, you will need to add the **hostname of the router region** - for example, for the EU region, it will be `router.eu.thethings.network`.
+If you're using the public community network, you will need to add the **address of the router region** - for example, for the EU region, it will be `router.eu.thethings.network`.
 Otherwise, it will be the hostname of your **router** - most of the time, it is just the hostname of your network.

 Unless you're running the network yourself on specific ports, the **ports** will be 1700 and 1700.